Caltiki – The Immortal Monster: Plot

-The team returns to Mexico City to take their injured colleague to a hospital.
-Still on his arm is a small piece of the blob, which is slowly digesting him.
+The team returns to Mexico City to take Max to a hospital.
+Still on his arm is a small piece of the creature, which is slowly digesting him.
 The surgeons carefully remove the creature, wrapping it up.
-They find that his arm is nothing more than a few moist scraps of flesh still connected to the underlying bones.
 After further experimenting on the creature, scientists discover that it is a unicellular bacterium that quickly grows when in the presence of radiation.
 A comet emitting radiation that crosses Earth's path only once every 850 years is rapidly approaching.
-At the comet's closest approach to Earth, the remaining piece of the blob removed during the surgery begins expanding to an enormous size and reproducing.
-Unfortunately, the extracted sample of the creature is stored in the home of expedition member Dr. John Fielding.
+At the comet's closest approach to Earth, the remaining piece of the blob removed during the surgery begins reproducing and expanding to an enormous size.
+Unfortunately, the extracted sample of the creature is stored in John's home.

+Meanwhile, Max, who is slowly going mad from his injuries, escapes the hospital and flees to John's house, where he is sheltered in the basement by his former mistress Linda.

-While attempting to convince the Mexican government to send its army to destroy the reproducing blobs, Fielding is arrested but manages to escape.
+While attempting to convince the government to send its army to destroy the reproducing blobs, John is arrested but manages to escape.
 A colleague finally convinces the authorities to sound an alarm because the multiplying creatures will soon be beyond their control.
-The government marshals a regiment of soldiers equipped with flamethrowers and jeeps and sends them to Dr. Fielding's home.
+The government marshals a regiment of soldiers equipped with flamethrowers and jeeps and sends them to John's home.

 Upon arrival, they find that the amorphous blobs have continued to multiply and have overrun the house and grounds.
-Dr. Fielding's wife and child have hidden on a second-floor window ledge to escape being devoured.
-Fielding arrives just in time to save them, just as the arrayed soldiers lay waste to the creatures with torrents of fire.
+Max, in a fit of insanity, tries to attack John's wife Ellen and daughter but is killed by the creature, who also kills Linda.
+Ellen and the child have hidden on a second-floor window ledge to escape being devoured.
+John arrives just in time to save them, just as the arrayed soldiers lay waste to the creatures with torrents of fire.